linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 # Fund Life Cycle

 The vintage year is the first year of the venture fund, typically when raised capital is first deployed.
 A fund's lifespan is typically 10-12 years.
 Figure 26.2, Panel B, illustrates the relationship between time and fund value.
 A fund begins its life by raising capital; GPs meet with potential LPs to build a case for funding.
-In 2020, the average fund size was  $229 million, but the median fund size was smaller, at$ 75 million.
+In 2020, the average fund size was  \$229 million, but the median fund size was smaller, at\$ 75 million.
 Mega-funds, such as those raised by Andreessen Horowitz and Tiger Global Management, exceed 1 billion and pull the average away from the median.[16]

 One venture capital firm will likely have several funds, often running simultaneously.
 Often the LPs have committed capital to previous funds, and it is common to see one LP invested in multiple funds of the same venture capital firm.
 Re-upping investments with proceeds from previous funds can be viewed as analogous to reinvesting dividends.